-STEP 3 DISTRIBUTION ELECTION (CONTINUED) Payment Method Roth: Cash Distribution: Direct payment of requested amount to participant.
-Direct Rollover/Transfer: Roll over the requested amount to another retirement plan or IRA.
-Partial Cash Distribution/Partial Direct Rollover: Cash Distribution of \$(gross) and roll over the remainder of the requested amount.
-Roll over/Transfer \$(gross) and pay the remainder of the requested amount to participant.
-Option 2: INSTALLMENT DISTRIBUTIONS Installment distributions are only available if allowed by the plan.
-Monthly installment distributions of \$(gross) each month, beginning with the month of20 Quarterly installment distributions of \$(gross) each quarter, beginning: March 20 June 20 September 20 December 20 Annual installment distributions of \$(gross) each year, paid in the month of, beginning in 20 instailment distributions are processed on or around the 15th day of applicable months.
-Quarterly instaliment distributions are processed in March, June, September, and December.
-Annual instaliment distributions are processed in October if no other month is indicated.
+STEP 3 DISTRIBUTION ELECTION (CONTINUED)

+Cash Distribution: Direct payment of reque Direct Rollover: Roll over the requested amo · Partial Cash Distribution/Partial Direct Ro llover: Cash Distribution of \$(g ross) and rollover the remainder of the requested amount.
+Roll over \$(gross) and pa ay the remainder of the requested amount to partic cipant.
+Monthly installment distributions of \$ (gross) each month, beginning with the month of20 Monthly installment distributions of \$ (gross) each month, beginning with the month of20 Quarterly installment distributions of (gross) each quarter, beginning: March 20 June 20 September20 December 20 Annual installment distributions of \$ (gross) each year, paid in the month of , beginning in 20